Nursing Ausbildung in Germany For International Students (2026 Guide)

 Age Range

-Key Requirements for the Visa Application
+Requirements for the Visa Application

-Nursing Training Contract (Ausbildungsvertrag):
+Nursing Training Contract (Ausbildungsvertrag)

-German Language Proficiency:
+German Language Proficiency

-Educational Requirements:
+Educational Requirements

-Financial Proof:
+Financial Proof

-In general, the duration of your expected stay in Germany must be at least 12 months longer than the validity of your passport.
+The duration of your expected stay in Germany must be at least 12 months longer than the validity of your passport.

-Health Insurance:
+Health Insurance

 You must have valid German health insurance for the entire training period.